Jes Interview Banner

 Q5.
 Except for Nude and boudoir photography, which genre do you enjoy the most, and do you still wish to explore?

 Ans: I have always loved fashion photography.
-Growing up, I was actually made fun of quite a bit because I always decorated my notebooks and folders with fashion ads.
+Growing up, I was made fun of quite a bit because I always decorated my notebooks and folders with fashion ads.

 To this day, I will have collections of fashion photos that I love.
 They are just on my phone.